cdsap/ArtifactTransformReport/README.md

 # ArtifactTransformReport
-This project provides a cli or devepency designed to retrieve and display statistics of artifact transforms executed in a Gradle project.
+This project provides a cli or dependency designed to retrieve and display statistics of artifact transforms executed in a Gradle project.
 By leveraging the Develocity API, this tool offers detailed insights into the performance and behavior of artifact transforms.

 ## CLI